 The credit score you need to refinance boils down to one question: How do lenders define good credit, especially in the middle of a global pandemic?
 There isn’t a straightforward answer – but here’s a starting point for reference.

-Before the pandemic, good credit was considered to be the high 600s or low 700s, according to Warren Goldberg, president and certified mortgage planning specialist at Mortgage Wealth Advisors in Plainview, New York. says.
+Before the pandemic, good credit was considered to be the high 600s or low 700s, according to Warren Goldberg, president and certified mortgage planning specialist at Mortgage Wealth Advisors in Plainview, New York.
 Now it’s moved up into the mid-700s and higher, he says.